jackkyyang/PyModel/README.md

 # PyModel

-The Model for Logic based on Python
+A Hardware Model lib based on Python